 Pre-Conception: Gonorrhea, Chlamydia, and Syphilis

 Gonorrhea, chlamydia, and syphilis are three common sexually transmitted diseases (STDs) caused by bacterial infections.
 In a pregnant woman, these diseases can lead to a miscarriage or infect the baby before or during delivery.
 The baby may then have serious health issues such as infections of the eye, joints, or blood; blindness; or breathing problems.
 Some of these problems are life-threatening.
-The woman’s health is also endangered by an STD.
-The best approach is for the woman to receive antibiotics to help clear up the bacterial infection before the pregnancy or before delivery.
+The woman's health is also endangered by an STD.
+The best approach is for the woman to receive antibiotics to cure the bacterial infection before the pregnancy or before delivery.

 The syphilis test is a blood test.
 It detects an antibody produced by the body in response to the infection.
 The test does not distinguish between a current or past infection and, if it is positive, confirmatory testing will be required.
 A negative test result usually means that the woman is not currently infected; however, it is possible that an infection is too new to detect.
 Some states require all women to be screened for syphilis during delivery.